Freedom for Immigrants’ National Immigration Detention Bond Fund

 In 2013, we began serving as the obligor for some of these bonds, and in June 2018 with the support of the James Irvine Foundation, we officially launched our National Bond Fund program.

-Freedom for Immigrants provides each individual that it bonds out with critical legal and wrap-around services through its proven case management program to document, support, and enhance the likelihood of success for their case.
+Freedom for Immigrants provides each individual that it bonds out with critical wrap-around services through its proven case management program to document, support, and enhance the likelihood of success for their case.
 Sometimes this support also includes housing with one of our sponsor volunteers.

 Learn about our recent campaign to bond out people from West County Detention Facility in Richmond, California.